EquiticeDaRandomBoi/celeste-wasm/how.md

 What does this mean for us?
 Microsoft's browser NET runtime is actually just regular Mono compiled to emscripten, with bits of .NET Core merged in.
 Outside of the browser though, Mono isn't used at all, since code runs on the new CoreCLR runtime.

-# MonoMod.RuntimeDetour
+## MonoMod.RuntimeDetour

-Everest mods use this
+This library (and MonoMod.RuntimeDetour.HookGen, which is a layer on top of this) is used by Everest mods to patch and modify the game.

 Internally, it's powered by function detouring, a common tool for game modding/cheating.
 Typically though, it's associated with unmanaged languages like c/c++.
 It works a little differently in a language like c#.